rust-lang/book/nostarch/chapter03.md

 #### Accessing Array Elements

-An array is a single chunk of memory, allocated on the stack.
-We can access elements of an array using indexing, like this:
+An array is a single chunk of memory allocated on the stack.
+You can access elements of an array using indexing, like this:

 Filename: src/main.rs